ReSwift/ReSwift-Router/Carthage/Checkouts/ReSwift/README.md

 - **Views**: in a ReSwift app your views update when your state changes.
 Your views become simple visualizations of the current app state.
 - **State Changes**: in a ReSwift app you can only perform state changes through actions.
 Actions are small pieces of data that describe a state change.
 By drastically limiting the way state can be mutated, your app becomes easier to understand and it gets easier to work with many collaborators.

 The ReSwift library is tiny - allowing users to dive into the code, understand every single line and [hopefully contribute](#contributing).

+ReSwift also supports **Swift 2.2 through to Swift 3** without requiring you to make migration changes.

 ReSwift is quickly growing beyond the core library, providing experimental extensions for routing and time traveling through past app states!